camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 ## State Configurations (Running + Completed State)

 Flow Nodes (including User Tasks) can have the execution states running and completed.
-For reporting and monitoring purposes it is critical to be able to distinguish both states in order to create correct reports.
+For reporting and monitoring purposes it is critical to be able to distinguish both states in order to create meaningful reports.
-With this release it is possible to distinguish between running and completed Flow Nodes.
+With this release we allow users to distinguish between running and completed Flow Nodes.
-You can configure your report to include running, completed or Flow Nodes with both states by opening the Configuration Options popover and changing choosing one of the three options in the Dropdown:
+You can configure your report to include running, completed or Flow Nodes with both states by opening the Configuration Options popover and choosing one of the three options in the Dropdown:

 {{< figure src="flow-node-state.png" alt="Flow Node State" >}}

-With the help of this configuration option we could e.g. create a combined reports comparing completed and running flow nodes:
+With the help of this configuration option we could e.g. create a combined reports comparing the number of completed and running flow nodes:

 {{< figure src="flow-node-comparison.png" alt="Flow Node Comparison" >}}

+This report can help us to identify where our instances are stuck or where many of them are waiting.

 ## Running Flow Nodes Durations

-Until this release it was already possible to analyze duration of completed flow nodes (including user tasks).
+Until this release it was already possible to analyze durations of completed flow nodes (including user tasks).
 As for continuous process improvement and monitoring purposes running flow nodes and user tasks are also very important, we added the duration for running flow nodes and user tasks, too.
-In combination with the above mentioned configuration option of running, completed or all flow node status it is now possible to create reports that focus on running flow durations.
+In combination with the above mentioned configuration option it is now possible to create reports that focus on running flow durations.

 {{< figure src="flow-node-durations.png" alt="Flow Node Durations" >}}

+This feature becomes even more valuable in situations when you are interested in the idle or work time of running user tasks and want to make sure that certain user tasks are not taking too long.

 # What's Next?

 Optimize 2.5.0-alpha2 is the last alpha release before we'll release the next minor **Camunda Optimize 2.5** at the end of the second quarter 2019.
-Stay tuned.
+We still have more features and enhancements in the pipeline - Stay tuned.

 # How to get it